 - 1. Log in to the Fastly web interface and click the Configure link. - 2.
 From the service menu, select the appropriate service. - 3.
-From the Purge menu, select Purge All.
-The Purge All window appears and displays the exact domain you'll be purging.
+From the Purge menu, select Purge all.
+The Purge all window appears and displays the service name you'll be purging.